huggingface/datasets/datasets/ascent_kb/README.md

 [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/).
 The focus of this dataset is on everyday concepts such as *elephant*, *car*, *laptop*, etc.
-The current version of Ascent KB (v1.0.0) is approximately **19x larger than ConceptNet**
+The current version of Ascent KB (v1.0.0) is approximately **19 times larger than ConceptNet**
-(**Note:** in this comparison, non-commonsense knowledge in ConceptNet such as lexical relations is excluded).
+(note that, in this comparison, non-commonsense knowledge in ConceptNet such as lexical relations is excluded).

 For more details, take a look at
 [the research paper](https://arxiv.org/abs/2011.00905) and [the website](https://ascent.mpi-inf.mpg.de).

+### Supported Tasks and Leaderboards

+The dataset of commonsense assertions can be used in a wide range of downstream tasks such as commonsense question answering or dialogue systems.

 ### Languages